 - Put the shrunken egg in water and watch it grow as it reabsorbs the water, this might take a few hours.

-The sugar solution is much more concentrated then the water, this is because it contains dissolved molecules of sugar.
-The dissolved molecules cannot pass through the semi permeable membrane of the egg, but the small water molecules can.
+The sugar solution is much more concentrated than the water, this is because it contains dissolved molecules of sugar.
+The dissolved sugar molecules cannot pass through the semi permeable membrane of the egg, but the small water molecules can.
 The water moves from the less concentrated egg solution to the more concentrated sugar solution until the concentration is the same on both sides.
 Therefore water moves from the egg to the sugar solution, and the egg shrinks.

 When the shrunken egg is placed back in water, the concentration of the liquid inside the egg is higher than the water, so water moves from the water to the egg, making the egg increase in size.

 When we pricked the egg that had been in the water, water shot out of the egg.
 This is because the egg has absorbed water, and so the inside of the egg is under more pressure than usual.

 The egg shell dissolves in the vinegar as the acetic acid in the vinegar reacts with the calcium carbonate of the the shell, Carbon dioxide is given off during this reaction so you should see bubbles of gas escaping.

 Weigh the eggs after removing the shell, after they shrink and again after they reabsorb water to see how much water is lost and gained at each stage.

 Try adding food colouring to the water and watch as the eggs absorb the coloured water.